samircbabayev/strapi-nextjs-Movie-App/README.md

 ## Overview

-This repository contains the source code for a web application built with Next.js for the frontend, Tailwind CSS for styling, and Strapi for the backend.
+This repository contains the source code for a web application that provides details about Star Wars movies.
+The app is built using Next.js for the frontend, Tailwind CSS for styling, and Strapi for the backend.

 ## Features